mramirez92/reading-notes/201/class-14.md

 }
 ```

 1. It allows them to transform them on any axis.

 2. You can use it to render a 3d object, maybe a globe to show positioning of store locations around the globe.

 ## CSS Transitions & Animations

 With CSS3 transitions you have the potential to alter the appearance and behavior of an element whenever a state change occurs, such as when it is hovered over, focused on, active, or targeted.<sup>[^2]</sup>

-Animations: appearance and behavior element to be altered in multiple keyframes
+Animations: appearance and behavior element to be altered in multiple keyframe

 - set multiple points of transition upon different keyframe